silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 ## Custom PHPUnit Configuration

 The `phpunit` executable can be configured by command line arguments or through an XML file.
-SilverStripe comes with a default `phpunit.xml.dist` that you can use as a starting point.
+Silverstripe CMS comes with a default `phpunit.xml.dist` that you can use as a starting point.
 Copy the file into `phpunit.xml` and customize to your needs.